Khan Khudadad Khan Swati

-Khan Khudadad Khan Swati was a prominent Pakistan independence movement activist, politician and member of All India Muslim league.
-He had been member of East Pakistan Provincial Assembly from Mansehra District.
+Khan Khudadad Khan Swati was a prominent Pakistan independence movement activist, politician and member of All India Muslim League.
+He had been a member of the West Pakistan Provincial Assembly from Mansehra District.
 He also served as Minister of Health of West Pakistan.
-He was previous Khan Of Bhogarmang Valley.
-Khudadad Colony in front of Mazar E Quaid is named after him.
-He belonged to Jehangiri family of Swati tribe.
+He was the former Khan of Bhogarmang Valley.
+Khudadad Colony, located in front of Mazar E Quaid is named after him.
+He belonged to the Jehangiri family of the Swati tribe.

 Family

 He was born into the "Chief of Bhogarmang" family.
-His uncle Muhammad Muzzafar Khan Swati was a powerful Khan and Jagirdar who was entitled as Khan Bahadur by the British Viceroy for helping in an agreement between British Raj and Arsala Khan Swati (Khan of Allai who was rebel to British).
+His uncle, Muhammad Muzzafar Khan Swati, was a powerful Khan and Jagirdar who was granted the title of Khan Bahadur by the British Viceroy for helping mediate an agreement between the British Raj and Arsala Khan Swati (Khan of Allai, who had rebelled against the British).

-His son Khan Riaz Khan Jehangiri remained as a member of Majlis E Shura during Zia's regime.
+His son, Khan Riaz Khan Jehangiri, later served as a member of Majlis E Shura during general Zia ul Haq's regime.